orggue/adidas-zaragoza/kubernetes-essentials/04_services.md

 ----

 ### Do it yourself

-* Create a service for the nginx pods
+* Create a service for the nginx pods.
-* Expose port 80 to a static nodePort 31000
+* Expose port 80 to a static nodePort 31000.
-* Access the service on port 31000 using `curl`or your browser
+* Access the service using `curl` or a browser.